DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

                 )
 ```

-The `jserver_command` is the command that we want to execute in the JsonServer context, this command is suposed to be handled by the `jedi` handler (that's not true as this command does not exists but this is useful for our ilustrative purposes) so this is translated to
+The `jserver_command` is the command that we want to execute in the JsonServer context, this command is supposed to be handled by the `jedi` handler (that's not true as this command does not exists but this is useful for our illustrative purposes) so this is translated to
 <blockquote>Hey JsonServer, use the jedi handler to execute the whatever command</blockquote>

 Then we prepare the data that we are going to send to the JsonSever using the `prepare_send_data` command that just prepare a common JSON structure for us represented as a Python dictionary.